solana-foundation/developer-content/docs/intro/dev.md

 When building on-chain programs, you have a choice to either build with Native Rust or use the Anchor framework.
 Anchor is a framework that makes it easier to build on Solana by providing a higher-level API for developers.
-Think of Anchor like building with React for your websites instead of raw Typescript and HTML.
+Think of Anchor like building with React for your websites instead of raw Javascript and HTML.
-While Typescript and HTML give you more control over your website, React accelerates your development and makes developing easy.
+While Javascript and HTML give you more control over your website, React accelerates your development and makes developing easy.
 You can read more about [Anchor](https://www.anchor-lang.com/) on their website.